giunio-prc/RAG-Powered-Chatbot/README.md

 .venv\Scripts\activate
 ```

-The development environement comes with pre commit hooks installed with the [pre-commit](https://pre-commit.com/) package.
+The development environment comes with pre commit hooks installed with the [pre-commit](https://pre-commit.com/) package.

 Pre-commit hooks are commands executed right before commiting such as unit tests, formatter, type check etc...
 Before using it, make sure your project is tracked by git.